HKUNLP/UnifiedSKGsite/index.md

 ## How can I contribute?
 This site needs your help to grow!
-Join us on Github to improve this portal site as editors.
-We also have a Slack workspace to collect suggestions for this site and to connect people working on structured knowledge grounding.
-Feel free to just drop in and say hi! :)
+Join us on Github to improve this portal site as editors. :)

 [Github](https://github.com/HKUNLP/UnifiedSKGsite){: .btn .btn-green .mr-2 target="_blank" .fs-3 }